deryksr/bexs-backend-challange/README.md

 ## Conclusion

-After all that I want to thanks the opportunity to take this test, that helps me a lot to understand more about Golang and it was very fun trying to solve that problem.
-Since college, I never took a look in a book about algorithms, and now I catch myself opening the Cormen book again kkkkkkkkkkk
+After all that I want to thanks the opportunity to take this test, that helps me a lot to understand more about Golang and also it was very fun trying to solve that problem.
+Since college, I never took a look in a book about algorithms, and now I catch myself opening the Cormen book again kkkkkkkkkkk =D

-**Thanks for all and That's all**
+> Thanks for all and That's all